-The Department of Chemistry and Biochemistry and the Gevirtz Graduate School of Education offer a joint two-year program that allows students to get both a Master of Arts (MA)in Chemistry with an Emphasis in Chemical Education along with a single subject teaching credential (during year 2 students can earn an additional Masters in Education if desired).
-This program is intend for people that are interested in teaching Chemistry at the secondary level.
-The first year of the program takes place in the Department of Chemistry and Biochemistry where students split their time between:
+The Department of Chemistry and Biochemistry and the Gevirtz Graduate School of Education offer a joint two-year program that allows students to get both a Master of Arts (MA) in Chemistry with an Emphasis in Chemical Education along with a single subject teaching credential.
+During year two, students can earn an additional Master's in Education, if desired.
+This program is intended for people who are interested in teaching Chemistry at the secondary level.
+The first year of the program takes place in the Department of Chemistry and Biochemistry, where students split their time between:

 - Taking chemistry graduate courses

 - Working and doing research with the SciTrek program

 The second year of the program is spend in the Gevirtz Graduate School of Education where students split their time between: